 What is the link between HHV-6 and Hashimoto’s disease?

-This study found that a high percentage of patients in the study with Hashimoto’s disease have active HHV-6A infections inside the thyroid gland.
+A study published in 2012 entitled “Virologic and Immunologic Evidence Supporting an Association between HHV-6 and Hashimoto’s Thyroiditis” by Caselli et al. found that a high percentage of patients in the study with Hashimoto’s disease have active HHV-6A infections inside the thyroid gland.
 This increases inflammation in the thyroid gland since the immune system is concerned about Human herpesvirus 6 and due to antibodies against the thyroid gland.

 Reactivation occurs in about 20-25% of the adult population with much more severe symptoms than in infants.
 Reactivation can create a “mono-like” illness in adults resulting in fatigue, fever, swollen lymph nodes, enlarge liver and spleen, or encephalitis and mental changes.